auth0-samples/auth0-api-auth-implicit-sample/README.md

 * `calendar-api.js`: replace each of the two placeholders with your Auth0 Domain
 * `contacts-api.js`: replace each of the two placeholders with your Auth0 Domain
 * `index.html`:
-  * update the Authorization URL with your Auth0 Client ID and the port you're using to serve the SPA
+  * update the Authorization URL with your domain, Auth0 Client ID, and the port you're using to serve the SPA
   * replace each of the two placeholders with the ports you're using to serve the `contacts` and `calendar` APIs

 ### Run the Sample